Shanghai STD Advice For Expats

 Most STDs can be cured effectively if treated quickly.
 While some STDs, such as Herpes, might be with you for life, they can also be brought under control, and precautions taken so you don't spread them to others.

-There are local specialized Shanghai STD hospitals, including the Shanghai Skin Disease and STD Hospital as well as other large local Shanghai hospitals, including Huashan hospital where you can get tested.
+There is one public specialized STD testing hospital, the Shanghai Skin Disease and STD Hospital, as well as other local hospitals including Huashan where you can get tested for STIs in Shanghai.

 Testing in these hospitals can be quite cheap, but as discussed in our Shanghai Public hospitals article, you must be prepared for a lack of privacy and personal attention.